Home » Indian Polity » Appropriation Bill

 The Consolidated Fund of India may be drained of funds during the fiscal year by the government under the terms of the Appropriation Bill.
 The government can only withdraw funds from the Consolidated Fund with Parliament’s approval, as stated in Article 114 of the Constitution.
 The money taken out is utilized to cover ongoing expenses throughout the fiscal year.

-The Appropriation e Bill is an important part of Indian Polity which an important subject inĀ UPSC Syllabus.
+The Appropriation e Bill is an important part of Indian Polity which an important subject in UPSC Syllabus.
 Students can also go for UPSC Mock Test to get more accuracy in their preparations.

 A bill that authorises the government to take money out of the Consolidated Fund of India for use during the fiscal year is known as an appropriation bill.
-Appropriation Acts theoretically stay in effect even though they are not listed on any official list of central legislation.
-It is a money bill that permits the Indian government to take money out of the Consolidated Fund of India in order to pay for expenses within a fiscal year.
+Appropriation Acts technically remain valid even though they are not on any official list of laws.
+These acts are money bills that allow the Indian government to withdraw money from the Consolidated Fund of India to cover its expenses for a fiscal year.

 Also Read: Demands for Grants